make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   to be interpolated:
   - There are various ways to represent 3D rotations.
   - Here we are using **unit quaternions**.
-  - A quaternion is like a four dimensional vector, and a **unit** quaternion is a quaternion whose length is equal to $1$.
+  - A quaternion is like a 4D vector, and a **unit** quaternion is a quaternion whose length is equal to $1$.
   - There are many advantages of this representation